(1) SHORT TITLE.—This section may be cited as the “Florida Pawnbroking Act.”

 4. Refusing to license or revoking or suspending a license.

-5. Placing the licensee on probation for a period of time, subject to such conditions as the agency may specify.
+5. Placing the licensee on probation, subject to such conditions as the agency may specify.

 (c) The administrative proceedings which could result in the entry of an order imposing any of the penalties specified in paragraph (b) are governed by chapter 120.

 (d)1.
-When the agency, if a violation of this section occurs, has reasonable cause to believe that a person is operating in violation of this section, the agency may bring a civil action in the appropriate court for temporary or permanent injunctive relief and may seek other appropriate civil relief, including a civil penalty not to exceed $5,000 for each violation, restitution and damages for injured customers, court costs, and reasonable attorney’s fees.
+If a violation of this section occurs and the agency has reasonable cause to believe that a person is operating in violation of this section, the agency may bring a civil action in the appropriate court for temporary or permanent injunctive relief and may seek other appropriate civil relief, including a civil penalty in the Class II category pursuant to s.
+570.971 for each violation, restitution and damages for injured customers, court costs, and reasonable attorney fees.

-2. The agency may terminate any investigation or action upon agreement by the offender to pay a stipulated civil penalty, to make restitution or pay damages to customers, or to satisfy any other relief authorized herein and requested by the agency.
+2. The agency may terminate an investigation or action upon agreement by the offender to pay a stipulated civil penalty, to make restitution or pay damages to customers, or to satisfy any other relief authorized under this subsection and requested by the agency.

 (e) The remedies provided for in this subsection shall be in addition to any other remedy provided by law.